Jamesm2134/SHA256-Password-Manager/README.md

     * Hashes password
     * Stores password
     * Returns masterkey
 * Program only releases passwords if correct masterkey is entered into terminal
+* User is able to check txt file that holds all the passwords